jana388/Ui-Arrangement/README.md

 # Ui-Setup
 ## Tutorial for putting an UI in a game
-So you would like to have some UI in your game: a score number popping on your screen
+This is a beginners guide to setup a UI in your game.

-This is the tutorial for you!
+By the end of this tutorial you will know have to set up a score count on the top of the screen!
-it can be used in a both 2D and a 3D project.
+This tutorial can be applicable on both 2D and a 3D project.

 ## Prerequisites